Bringing Mindfulness To Work

 Use Short Mindfulness Practices On Your Breaks

 Many apps like Calm, Pacifica, and Headspace have short meditations and mindfulness practices which are five minutes or less.
-Taking your breaks, or intermittent breaks throughout the day to practice mindfulness will help you stay focused, manage any work stress, and keep the peace internally.
+Taking your breaks, or intermittent breaks throughout the day to practice mindfulness will help you stay focused, manage any work stress, and keep the peace internally during recovery.

 Value Attention Over Time